slattekr/website/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a PhD student under supervision of Professor Carola Schönlieb at the [Cambridge Image Analysis Group](https://www.damtp.cam.ac.uk/research/cia/cambridge-image-analysis) within DAMTP and a member of the [Cantab Capital Institute for the Mathematics of Information](https://www.ccimi.maths.cam.ac.uk/).

+I am interested in research in a wide variety of areas of applied mathematics, ranging from theoretical inflationary cosmology to applied machine learning, optimisation and inverse problems.
+My current research focuses on the areas of geometric deep learning and physics informed machine learning.
 {style="text-align: justify;"}